Having been self employed since 1987, I can definitely say that I have chased money. But I thought that's what everyone did, don't they?

 In Romans 4:17, it says we are to speak things in to existence.

-Now, if words can be sown and planted, so can our finances.
-We must sow, firstly to honour God and secondly to sow in to other peoples lives including ministries, charities and so on.
+If words can be sown and planted, so can our finances.
+We must sow, firstly to honour God and secondly to sow in to other peoples lives.
 And no, its got nothing to do with the church roof or buying the Pastor a new car, that has nothing to do with you or me.
 Its about honouring God because we love him.
 Think about why you would buy your spouse or children a gift - its because you love them, right.
 We should be the same with God.

 Don't forget, He knows what we need before we do.
 Crying out to God for a new Bentley when you haven't got a job is not on the agenda!